MainShayne233/breakfast/README.md

 You might be asking, what's this `%Yogurt{}` thing?

 A `%Yogurt{}` represents the result of a decoding.
-It contains three pieces of data:
+It contains four pieces of data:
 - `params`: The original input params that you asked Breakfast to decode
 - `errors`: A list of human-readable string errors that were accumulated when trying to decode the params
 - `struct`: The decoded data that's been casted to the well-defined struct
+- `fields`: The fields of the struct as a list of `Breakfast.Field`s

 In your day-to-day programming, you can pattern match on a `%Yogurt{}` for control-flow, where an empty `:errors` list indicates that the decoding was successful: